 Click on the Ready button to instruct the software to generate the codes for the web app.

-Walla!
+Voila!
 I now see a table with no records at the moment.
 Let me try to add a new record.

 After filling in some dummy details, clicking on the Insert button inserts the data into the database.

-Notice under the actions menu, you can view additional details, edit the record, delete and copy.
+Notice under the actions menu, you can view additional details, edit the record, delete, and copy.

-The default search feature is also built in, allowing you greater and faster access to search for records easily.
+The default search feature is also built-in, allowing you greater and faster access to search for records easily.

-Now that the web app is up and running, all you need to do is send the url to the respective users for them to begin entering data.
+Now that the web app is up and running, all you need to do is send the URL to the respective users for them to begin entering data.

 Once all the data has been entered, you can begin to analyze and use the data however you want.

-Hopefully today’s walkthrough provides you with an insight as to how you can easily create a CRUD PHP web application without the need to write any codes.
+Hopefully, today’s walkthrough provides you with an insight as to how you can easily create a CRUD PHP web application without the need to write any codes.